PacBio RS II Sequencing

 - Your results can be downloaded by FTP (for free) or can be provided on a hard drive (with an additional cost.)

-or the technician Chris McHenry (cmchenry at umich.edu) if you have any questions.
+- Contact Chris McHenry, 3-8896 or (cmchenry at umich.edu) if you have any questions.

 How to Retrieve Your Results: